 Many states produce state identification cards and driver’s licenses for illegal aliens, making it more critical than ever to ensure that non-citizens are not using these documents to fraudulently vote in American elections.

-This bill is an upgrade and builds upon the previously filed SAVE Act that only required proof of citizenship.
+Simply put, this bill is an upgrade—it builds upon the previously filed SAVE Act that only required proof of citizenship.

 The right to vote is one of the most sacred privileges of American citizenship.
-Urge your Sentator to support the SAVE America Act (House Amendment to S.1383) when it comes to the Senate floor for a vote.
+Senate Republicans must be willing to put in the work — even if it means enforcing the talking filibuster.